 If you made a successful insurance claim on your PPI policy, such as if you were made redundant, you can still complain about mis-selling of PPI.

 But any money you are owed for the mis-selling of PPI will be reduced by the amount you received from your successful insurance claim.

 If you made an insurance claim on your PPI policy that was rejected by your insurer, you can still complain about mis-selling of PPI.

 But if it has been more than 3 years since your insurance claim was rejected by the insurer, your complaint about the way PPI was sold may also be rejected.

 We have set a deadline of 29 August 2019 to complain about PPI.

-- made an insurance claim on your PPI policy that was rejected by the insurer
+- or 3 years after you made an insurance claim on the PPI policy that was rejected by the insurer

 You will need to obtain an acknowledgement that your complaint was received by your provider or the Financial Ombudsman Service.
 We suggest you do this before the deadline.

 - post - allow enough time for the complaint to reach your provider before the 29 August 2019

 - telephone - be aware that phone lines will close before midnight